MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 - Review [cost optimization design principles](../cost-optimization/principles.md).

-- Azure Stack HCI involves various costs such as hardware cost for the cluster nodes, software licensing cost for the cluster nodes, workloads, or guest virtual machines (Windows Server or Linux) licensing cost, and any integrated cloud services cost such as Azure Monitor, Microsoft Defender for Cloud, and others.
+- Azure Stack HCI involves various costs such as hardware cost for the cluster nodes, software licensing cost for the cluster nodes, workloads, or guest virtual machines (Windows Server or Linux) licensing cost, and any (optional) integrated cloud services cost such as Azure Monitor, Microsoft Defender for Cloud, plus others.

-- For the Azure Stack HCI hardware price, you need to select the model, make that best suits your workload requirements from the [Azure Stack HCI Solutions](https://azurestackhcisolutions.azure.microsoft.com/#/catalog) catalog and consult with one of our hardware partners to discuss, optimize and finalize on the hardware cost for the Azure Stack HCI nodes.
+- To determine the cost of Azure Stack HCI hardware, the process would involve selecting the most appropriate hardware OEM partner, and browsing the different models of server that are available in your geographic location, including any business and commercial requirements, consult the [Azure Stack HCI Solutions Catalog](https://aka.ms/hci-catalog#catalog) for more information.
+It is important to factor in your intended workload profile, in terms of the size, number and performance requirements of the workload to enable the selected hardware partners to discuss, optimize and finalize on the hardware cost for the Azure Stack HCI nodes.

 - Azure Stack HCI software is priced using a "per physical CPU core" basis.
 If you own on-premises core licenses for Windows Server Datacenter edition, with active Software Assurance (SA) you may choose to exchange these licenses to activate Azure Hybrid Benefit, which waives the Azure Stack HCI per physical CPU core cost and Windows Server VM subscription fee.
 Review [Azure Hybrid Benefit](/windows-server/get-started/azure-hybrid-benefit) for more information.

-- Refer [Azure Hybrid Benefit - Hybrid Cost Calculator](/pricing/hybrid-benefit/#why-azure-hybrid-benefit) to leverage the benefits in Azure Hybrid Benefit (AHB) to optimize the cost for Azure Stack HCI software, workloads, or guest virtual machines (Windows Server or Linux) licensing cost, Azure Arc-enabled Kubernetes or AKS on Azure Stack HCI.
+- Refer [Azure Hybrid Benefit - Hybrid Cost Calculator](https://azure.microsoft.com/pricing/hybrid-benefit/#why-azure-hybrid-benefit) to understand the benefits Azure Hybrid Benefit (AHB) can provide to optimize the cost for Azure Stack HCI software, workloads, or guest virtual machines (Windows Server or Linux) licensing cost and Azure Arc-enabled AKS.

 As a best practice, HCI platform resources and costs are managed by the cluster or platform administrators, while workload resources and any additional cloud services costs are managed by the application owners or developers.
 Azure Stack HCI has considerations and recommendations for both roles.